5 Parenting Tips From My Mother-In-Law That I Couldn't Follow

 Before my baby was born, I gave her the benefit of the doubt on that one.
 My mother-in-law never said not to comfort the baby by rocking him, just not to let him fall asleep like that.
 I had a fancy new rocking glider for breastfeeding that she practically insisted on, after all.

 She said rocking a baby to sleep would ruin his self-soothing abilities and “spoil him” into wanting to be held all the time.
 But once that little bundle was born, I listened to my heart and instincts; consequences be damned.
-Every breastfeeding session ended in me rocking him to sleep in our new glider.
+Every breastfeeding session ended with me rocking him to sleep in our new glider.
 And you know what?
 I did that as much for myself as for him.
 That bonding time was precisely what we needed.
 So peaceful and soothing, those special moments relieved any stress I was dealing with.

 I don’t believe babies can be spoiled.
 If they cry or fuss, they do so for a reason.
 Mommy’s comforting touch, coupled with a soothing motion, is reason enough in my book.

-s2.
-Don’t Room-Share
+2. Don’t Room-Share

-She helped us set up a beautiful nursery, complete with brand new furniture and fun crib accessories.
+She helped us set up a beautiful nursery, complete with brand-new furniture and fun crib accessories.
 But the baby never slept a full night in there.
 Not once.
 He never slept there unless I put him down for a quick nap as I escaped into a good book in the next room.

 However, we lived in a loft-style apartment at the time, which meant that our bedroom was upstairs and separated from all other rooms.
 There was no way I felt comfortable leaving a baby to sleep in a downstairs room while I attempted to sleep upstairs.
 When I told my partner’s mom why we set up the baby’s bassinet in our room, she understood but tried to convince me to put him back in his nursery.
 She was confident that he’d be okay, and I had a baby monitor after all.